Data-Design-Dimension/real-estate-stats/README.md

 There is a long history of financial institutions as actors in the de jure segregation of United States history.
 Read this article for a short primer on that background: https://www.smithsonianmag.com/history/how-federal-government-intentionally-racially-segregated-american-cities-180963494/

-Having personally lived in a neighborhood which has welcomed its first bank after lacking one for over 30 years, during which time I gradually moved my accounts to online only banks, I've wondered what affect does a local brick and mortal establishment have today on home mortgage lending, if any, and is it any more equitable?
+Having personally lived in a neighborhood that has welcomed its first bank after lacking one for over 30 years, during which time I gradually moved my accounts to online-only banks, I've wondered what effect a local brick-and-mortar establishment has today on home mortgage lending, if any, and is it any more equitable?

 Data sources include predominantly:
 -Urban Institute datasets available through https://www.opendataphilly.org/